 The Day the Eagles Fired Don Felder

 In fact, a flurry of subsequent lawsuits laid bare the hard-eyed power structure of a group that rose to fame espousing the virtue of peaceful, easy feelings.
 Felder departed, like Bernie Leadon and Randy Meisner before him, and co-founders Glenn Frey and Don Henley simply continued on as the Eagles.
-Even when they began inviting former members back for a lengthy History of the Eagles tour a few years ago, Felder was pointedly left out.
+Even when they began inviting former members back for the History of the Eagles tour in 2013-15, Felder was pointedly left out.

 His presence in that history, between 1974-80 and again from 1994-2001, proved to be a fulcrum for their superstardom.
 Despite the ugly end, Felder played an important role in helping the Eagles transition from the countrified sounds of the Leadon-Meisner years toward the more rock-oriented era with Joe Walsh.

 Along the way, Felder survived a messy breakup and a lengthy layoff, and then participated in a surprising reunion and the Eagles' Rock & Roll Hall of Fame induction.
 The trouble started when Felder began to question Frey's and Henley's role as band leaders – specifically how they split the Eagles' financial pie.

 He complained, for instance, that they'd founded a separate company to handle a career-retrospective box set without involvement from Felder, Walsh or Timothy B. Schmit.
 "The greed of Henley and Frey," Felder said in a subsequent lawsuit, "became more insatiable with each new project."
 A letter from Eagles manager Irving Azoff firing Felder set off a torrent of court actions.